Deploying a Server for Bioinformatics Research

 sudo passwd <user_name>

-After running the command, you will be prompted to type your password.
-Please note that Ubuntu will not display the password you are typing explicitly or implicitly (like dots).
+After running the command, you will be prompted to type the password for the new account.
+Please note that Ubuntu will not display the password you are typing, either explicitly or implicitly (like dots).
 Just type the password you want to set and press Enter.

 Change terminal prompt (optional)

 A beautiful terminal prompt can bring a beautiful day.
-To change the terminal prompt, conduct
+To change the terminal prompt, execute

 cd ~